-650 - WOODS I Semester 1 Credit
+650 - WOODS I

-Description: This course introduces students to materials, tools, and manufacturing techniques and processes in the carpentry and construction industry.
-When this course is completed, students will have a better understanding of the basic tools and concepts involved in the Woods Manufacturing Industry.
-Heavy emphasis is placed on proper and safe operation of hand/power tools and equipment involved in the Wood Manufacturing Industry.
+Description: This course introduces students to materials, tools, manufacturing techniques and processes in the carpentry and construction industry.
+Students will gain understanding of the basic tools and concepts involved in the Woods Manufacturing Industry.
+Heavy emphasis is placed on proper and safe operation of hand/power tools and equipment.
 Students will also gain a better understanding of potential career opportunities and additional courses available in the Wood Manufacturing pathway.
+Prerequisites: None